relode-dev/people-exercise/README.md

 ## Guidelines

 - We want to keep the dependencies on outside npm packages to a minimum.
-While we use [Material-UI](https://material-ui.com/) and [Formik](https://formik.org/) internally, there is no expectation that you would use those in this project.
+While we use [Material-UI](https://material-ui.com/) and [Formik](https://formik.org/) internally, there is no expectation that you would use those in this project (but you can).
 - One npm package we use, that you may find useful is [React Router](https://reactrouter.com/) so feel free to bring it into the app.
 - We **do not** use Redux, so we would ask that it not be used in this sample.
 - State management pattern is your option so long as "built-in" react patterns are used.